Polaris (SGX:5BI) Volatility: 162.37% (As of Jul. 09, 2026)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-Polaris Ltd is engaged in the distribution and retail of smart mobile devices and lifestyle electronics.
-Its segments include the Distribution segment, which engages in the distribution of mobile handsets and accessories; the Pre-owned luxury goods segment, which engages in the business of importing and exporting pre-owned luxury goods and premium lifestyle products; the Consumer electronics segment, which engages in the corporate sale of telecommunication, IT, educational robotics, and consumer electronics products; Customer services segment, which provides after-market services to end consumers for equipment repairs, refurbishments, and technical services; and Corporate segment, which is involved in Group-level corporate services, treasury functions, and investments.
+Polaris Ltd is principal activity of the Company is that of investment holding.
+The segments of the company include the pre-loved luxury goods segment engages in the business of importing and exporting pre-loved luxury goods and premium lifestyle products; Consumer electronics segment engages in the corporate sale of telecommunication, IT, educational robotics and consumer electronics products; Customer services segment provides after-market services to end consumers for equipment repairs, refurbishments and technical services; green protein business engages in the cultivation and sales of black soldier fly; and Corporate segment provides Group-level corporate services, treasury functions and investment in marketable securities.
+It generates majority of revenue from Indonesia.